Hugh Roe O'Donnell: First escape attempt

 O'Donnell was imprisoned in Dublin Castle's Bermingham Tower.

 O'Donnell made his first escape attempt in January 1591 with a number of companions.
 (Note: O'Sullivan Beare mistakenly says Hugh Roe escaped with MacSweeney Fanad's son and O'Gallagher's pledge.
 These prisoners had already escaped in 1589 and left Hugh Roe behind.)
-It is possible the escape was incentivised by news of Donal's death.
+It is possible the escape was incentivised by news of Donal's rebellion.
 Before O'Donnell and his companions were put in their cells one night, they escaped through a nearby window and climbed down a rope onto the drawbridge.
 They jammed a block of timber into the door, preventing the guards from pursuing them.
 By the time the guards noticed O'Donnell's absence and gave chase, the fugitives had already escaped past the open city gates.

 O'Donnell's shoes fell apart and he was left behind by his companions in the thick woods beyond Three Rock Mountain.
 He sent word to Castlekevin in County Wicklow, the territory of Chief Felim O'Toole, who had visited him in Dublin Castle.
 O'Toole wanted to assist O'Donnell but faced pressure from his clan, who feared the consequences of aiding a high profile fugitive.
 O'Toole's sister Rose quickly planned for her husband Fiach McHugh O'Byrne, Chief of Clan O'Byrne, to take O'Donnell to his house in Glenmalure.
-According to O'Sullivan Beare, O'Byrne and his clansmen immediately set out to rescue O'Donnell, but their inability to cross a flooded river prevented them from reaching Castlekevin in time.
+According to Philip O'Sullivan Beare, O'Byrne and his clansmen immediately set out to rescue O'Donnell, but their inability to cross a flooded river prevented them from reaching Castlekevin in time.
 English officer George Carew was dispatched to Castlekevin on 15 January and O'Donnell was surrendered and returned to Dublin Castle in chains.
-O'Donnell was lodged in Dublin Castle's record tower (the Bermingham Tower) shackled more heavily than before, and checked by the chief gaoler twice a day.
+O'Donnell was lodged in Dublin Castle's record tower (the Bermingham Tower), shackled more heavily than before, and checked by the chief gaoler twice a day.